-1 Criminal Code of 2012 1.1 of the Firearm Owners Identification 2 Card Act.

-"Manufacture" means to produce, prepare, compound, convert, process, synthesize, concentrate, purify, separate, extract, or package any methamphetamine, methamphetamine precursor, methamphetamine manufacturing catalyst, methamphetamine manufacturing reagent, methamphetamine manufacturing solvent, or any substance containing any of the foregoing.

-"Methamphetamine" means the chemical methamphetamine (a Schedule II controlled substance under the Illinois Controlled Substances Act) or any salt, optical isomer, salt of optical isomer, or analog thereof, with the exception of 3,4-Methylenedioxymethamphetamine (MDMA) or any other scheduled substance with a separate listing under the Illinois Controlled Substances Act.

-"Methamphetamine manufacturing catalyst" means any substance that has been used, is being used, or is intended to be used to activate, accelerate, extend, or improve a chemical reaction involved in the manufacture of methamphetamine.
+- 1 technician-paramedic, ambulance driver, or other medical or - 2 first aid personnel rendering aid, or any agent or designee of - 3 the foregoing. - 4 "Finished methamphetamine" means methamphetamine in a form - 5 commonly used for personal consumption. - 6 "Firearm" has the meaning provided in Section 2-7.5 of the - 7 Criminal Code of 2012 1.1 of the Firearm Owners Identification - 8 Card Act. - 9 "Manufacture" means to produce, prepare, compound, - 10 convert, process, synthesize, concentrate, purify, separate, - 11 extract, or package any methamphetamine, methamphetamine - 12 precursor, methamphetamine manufacturing catalyst, - 13 methamphetamine manufacturing reagent, methamphetamine - 14 manufacturing solvent, or any substance containing any of the - 15 foregoing. - "Methamphetamine" means the chemical methamphetamine (a - 17 Schedule II controlled substance under the Illinois Controlled - 18 Substances Act) or any salt, optical isomer, salt of optical - 19 isomer, or analog thereof, with the exception of - 20 3,4-Methylenedioxymethamphetamine (MDMA) or any other - 21 scheduled substance with a separate listing under the Illinois - 22 Controlled Substances Act. - "Methamphetamine manufacturing catalyst" means any - substance that has been used, is being used, or is intended to - 25 be used to activate, accelerate, extend, or improve a chemical - 26 reaction involved in the manufacture of methamphetamine.

-"Methamphetamine manufacturing environment" means a structure or vehicle in which:
+1 "Methamphetamine manufacturing environment" means а 2 structure or vehicle i n which:

-- (1) methamphetamine is being or has been manufactured; - (2) chemicals that are being used, have been used, or are intended to be used to manufacture methamphetamine are stored;

-(4) methamphetamine manufacturing waste is stored.
+- (1) methamphetamine is being or has been manufactured; - (2) chemicals that are being used, have been used, or are intended to be used to manufacture methamphetamine are stored: - (3) methamphetamine manufacturing materials that have been used to manufacture methamphetamine are stored; or - (4) methamphetamine manufacturing waste is stored.

-"Methamphetamine manufacturing material" means any methamphetamine precursor, substance containing any methamphetamine precursor, methamphetamine manufacturing substance containing catalyst, any methamphetamine manufacturing catalyst, methamphetamine manufacturing reagent, substance containing any methamphetamine manufacturing reagent, methamphetamine manufacturing solvent, substance containing any methamphetamine manufacturing solvent, or any other chemical, substance, ingredient, equipment, apparatus, or item that is being used, has been used, or is intended to be used in the manufacture of methamphetamine.
+"Methamphetamine manufacturing material" means any methamphetamine precursor, substance containing any methamphetamine precursor, methamphetamine manufacturing catalyst, substance containing any methamphetamine manufacturing catalyst, methamphetamine manufacturing reagent, containing any methamphetamine manufacturing reagent, methamphetamine manufacturing solvent, substance containing any methamphetamine manufacturing solvent, or any other chemical, substance, ingredient, equipment, apparatus, or item that is being used, has been used, or is intended to be used in the manufacture of methamphetamine.